apache/drill/_docs/connect-a-data-source/010-connect-a-data-source-introduction.md

 date: 2018-11-02
 parent: "Connect a Data Source"
 ---
 A storage plugin is a software module for connecting Drill to data sources.
 A storage plugin typically optimizes execution of Drill queries, provides the location of the data, and configures the workspace and file formats for reading data.
-Several storage plugins are installed with Drill that you can configure to suit your environment.
+Several storage plugins are installed with Drill.
+You can configure to storage plugins to suit your environment.
 Through a storage plugin, Drill connects to a data source, such as a database, a file on a local or distributed file system, or a Hive metastore.
+You can modify the default configuration of a storage plugin and give the new configuration a unique name.

-You can modify the default configuration X of a storage plugin and give the new configuration a unique name Y. This document refers to Y as a different storage plugin, although it is actually just a reconfiguration of original interface.
 When you execute a query, Drill gets the storage plugin configuration name in one of several ways:

 * The FROM clause of the query can identify the plugin to use.
 * The USE <plugin name> command can precede the query.